Mohamed1Tork/Retail_Sales_Discount_Engine/README.md

 ### Implementation Details

 The core logic of the project is implemented using pure functional programming concepts in Scala.
-The project reads data from a CSV file, processes each order, calculates the applicable discounts based on the qualifying rules, and inserts the processed data into a MySQL database.
+The project reads data from a `CSV` file, processes each order, calculates the applicable discounts based on the qualifying rules, and inserts the processed data into a `MySQL` database.

 ### Usage

-1. Install dependencies ( Scala, log4j-1.2-api-2.23.1.jar , log4j-core-2.23.1.jar, mysql-connector-java-8.0.11.jar ).
+1. Install dependencies ( Scala, `log4j-1.2-api-2.23.1.jar` , `log4j-core-2.23.1.jar`, `mysql-connector-java-8.0.11.jar` ).

 2. Configure the `log4j2.xml` file in the `src/main/Resources` directory if needed.